-Any matriculated graduate student in good academic standing at SJSU is eligible to apply for a Graduate Student Travel Award.
+Due to the COVID-19 crisis, our Graduate Student Travel Awards program has been suspended.
+However, we are pleased to announce the Graduate Student Virtual Travel Awards that are open to any matriculated graduate student in good academic standing at SJSU who wish to apply.
+This award will support registration costs and other fees associated with virtual travel (up to $500).
 Applications are submitted via this application form, and will be reviewed by the College of Graduate Studies in the order they are received.
 We may ask the faculty mentor/advisor to comment on the application.
-Applications should be submitted as early as possible; we can not assure rapid review of applications and reimbursement is only allowed for awards approved prior to travel.
+Applications should be submitted as early as possible; we cannot assure rapid review of applications, and reimbursement is only allowed for awards approved prior to the attended event.

 Normally, all awarded travel expenses are reimbursed after the travel.
 However, if paying for the travel in advance is an economic hardship, please contact us here, and we may be able to assist.

 Applications for travel awards will be evaluated based on the following priorities:

 - Highest priority – travel to collect data or visit an archive or site to advance an active RSCA project.

 - High priority – travel to present or perform the student’s RSCA work at a conference or similar disciplinary venue.